melody-ren/cudaqx/docs/sphinx/components/qec/introduction.rst

 2. **Specify the logical observable**: This is typically a row vector indicating which qubits participate in the logical operator.

-3. **Set the noise model**: The example uses a factorized noise model with independent bit-flip probability for each qubit.
+3. **Set the noise model**: The example uses a factorized noise model with independent bit-flip probability for each error mechanism.

 4. **Instantiate the decoder**: Create a ``TensorNetworkDecoder`` object with the code parameters.